Oki, and welcome to the University of Lethbridge. Our University’s Blackfoot name is Iniskim, meaning Sacred Buffalo Stone.

 Iikaisskini (Low Horn) Gathering Place

-On December 4, 2014, the University opened a new Indigenous gathering place as recommended in the Report to the President.
+On December 4, 2014, the University opened a new Indigenous gathering centre as recommended in the Report to the President.
 Named for Dr. Leroy Little Bear (BASc (BA) '72, LLD '04)*, Special Advisor to the President and Professor Emeritus, Iikaisskini or "Low Horn" is a special place for the University of Lethbridge and a tie to Blackfoot and other Indigenous communities.

 Truth and Reconciliation